-I have a file with CSV data stored in a cloud storage, OneDrive or Dropbox.
-Last year, I would have had to make two steps to get this file to Google Sheets:
+Let’s say, you have a CSV file stored in a cloud storage, OneDrive or Dropbox.
+The older you would have had to make two steps to get this file to Google Sheets:

 - Upload it to Google Sheets

 This workflow is a pain when you need to update the data recurrently.
-Fortunately, I can synchronize both files and automate data refresh on a schedule.
-How?
-Check out the life-saving solution below!
+Fortunately, the newer you can synchronize both files and automate data refresh on a schedule.
+Read on to learn how to do this.

 Export OneDrive CSV to Google Sheets